I think maybe I was abused as a kid.

 If you've been having flashbacks of childhood experiences you didn't remember having, please take them seriously.

 Traumatic memories are stored in our brains differently than other everyday memories.
 The emotions, images, and even physical sensations of a childhood trauma are shattered & hidden throughout your brain.
 This is a brilliant survival reflex we all have.
 Kids could't be resilient without it.
-And, after you're safe and grown up, it's common for your subconscious to begin letting these trauma memories leak out.
-This is PTSD, and, if left untreated, it often leads to addiction, homelessness, despair, agoraphobia, eating disorders, sleep disorders, imprisonment, trouble concentrating at school or work, and dozens of other life-threatening mental and physical problems.
+And, after you're safe and grown up, it's common for your subconscious to begin letting these trauma memories leak out, one fragmented memory at a time.
+We call these involuntary thoughts of the past flashbacks.
+This is PTSD, and, if left untreated, it often leads to addiction, homelessness, despair, agoraphobia, eating disorders, sleep disorders, imprisonment, trouble concentrating at school or work, difficulty keeping relationships, and dozens of other life-threatening mental and physical problems, including cancer and heart disease.

 Some flashbacks come in the form of extremely intense physical or emotional sensations that may cause you to cry uncontrollably or be overcome with fear or a desire to die (even a desire to "just" never have been born).
-This kind quickly takes over your body and your mind and debilitates you.
+Often, there are no visual memories attached to these emotional memories at first.
+This kind quickly hijacks your body and your mind and debilitates you, sometimes leading to dissociation.

 Because my flashbacks were physical and emotional at first, without context or even visual images, I ignored them.
 I rationalized them in all the ways: "I'm PMSing."
 "I saw that weird movie last night."
 "I drank a lot."
 "I just get scared sometimes."
 As my flashbacks progressed to become more intense and specific over the next few months, I told myself: "That's impossible."
 "Mom and Dad would have known if that were true."
 "Surely other people would have noticed."
 "There's no way X would do something like that to me; he/she loves me!"